pydy/pydy/docs/examples/astrobee.rst

 .. note::

    You can download this example as a Python script:
-   :jupyter-download:script:`Space_Robot` or Jupyter notebook:
+   :jupyter-download:script:`astrobee` or Jupyter notebook:
-   :jupyter-download:notebook:`Space_Robot`.
+   :jupyter-download:notebook:`astrobee`.

 Astrobee is a new generation of free-flying robots aboard the International Space Station (ISS).
 It is a cubic robot with sides measuring about 30 cm each.